rogerallen/stm32disc_synth1/README.md

 - setup Debug build & add more files
 - add basic pushbutton & LED code
   - B1 & LD3-6 are enabled by default even though I said "no" above.
+- add Audio I2C, I2S interfaces.
+	Watch https://www.youtube.com/watch?v=QIPQOnVablY for a guide to how to use the GUI to adjust the controls.
+Note that we are using I2C and I2S.
+We are not using DAC or Timers, so skip those bits.
+Starting at 2:50 he goes over the GUI and most things apply, but some things were a little different for me.
+	- Making Audio_RST on PD4 as GPIO_Output was already done for me.
+	- Adding the I2C Control Interface:
+	  - For Audio_SDA,SCL on PB9, PB6
+	  - In Connectivity/I2C1 -> Select I2C mode
+	- Adding I2S Sound Data Interface
+	  - I2S3_MCK, CK, SD, WS on PC7, PC10, PC12 and PA4
+	  - In Multimedia/I2S3 -> Select Half-Duplex Master Mode
+	  - Select Master Clock Output
+	  - DON'T follow the video where they modify the PA4 pin at 4:30
+	  - DON'T follow the video to add the timer.
+	- Add External Oscillator
+	  - System Core/RCC High Speed Clock -> Crystal/Ceramic …
+	  - Edit Clock configuration to enable HSE and CSS and adjust to 168 MHz max.
+	- In Config window
+	  - I2S3 Parameter settings.
+Only had to change Audio Freq to 48KHz.
+Other settings were as in the video
+	  - I2S3 DMA.
+Add that as in the video, but change Threshold to Half Full.
+	  - I2C1 as default
+	  - DON'T use DAC or TIM2 settings
+	Note that at 23:50 he re-adjusts the project for the non-DAC method that we're going to use, putting the I2S3 back & disabling the timer.